edgedelta/docs/docs/installation/kubernetes.md

 4. Click **Save**.
 5. In the table, locate the newly created agent, and then click the corresponding green rocket to deploy additional instructions.
 6. Click **Kubernetes**.
-7. In the window that appears, copy the command.
+7. In the window that appears, follow the on-screen instructions.
   - This window also displays your API key.
-Copy this key for a later step.
-8. Follow the on-screen instructions.
   - For advanced users, there are additional installation steps that you can consider.

 ***